 As the leadership of Network Church we want to say thank you for serving in this way and we hope you will find the information, training and support helpful in your role as children or youth workers.
 It is important that you feel well informed, trained and supported in the area of safeguarding.
-If you have any queries or concerns you should contact your children's group leader (Pam, Ninaor YanYan) or the Safeguarding Coordinator for Network Church (Elizabeth or Nina).
+If you have any queries or concerns you should contact your children's group leader or the Safeguarding Coordinator for Network Church (see Appendix G).